 Upon completion of purchase, you will receive an email confirmation containing a print-at-home ticket as well as your assigned time for entry.

 Please arrive on time for your entry.
 Missed reservations may be required to reschedule at another available time.
-Due to limited capacity, there is no guarantee a time will be available same day for missed reservations.

 For assistance with purchasing advance tickets, please contact firstname.lastname@example.org.